Structure and statistical organization of the stationary state of the Oslo model: Counting the paths

 \subsection{Method of counting}

-We settled the problem of the counting and derive an explicit expression for the $\gamma$ coefficients.
-We start by partitioning $\colorleg$ sets with two natural parameters. \begin{definition}[Composite final domains] Given $r\in\recur$, we define the set of \emph{composite final domains} made of the union of $k$ final domains and cardinal $l$ as
+In this section, we provide a solution to the problem of the counting and derive an explicit expression for the $\gam{}$ coefficients.
+We start by partitioning $\colorleg$ sets with two natural parameters. \begin{definition}[Composite final domains] Given $r\in\recur$, we define the set of \emph{composite final domains} made of the union of $k$ final domains and with cardinal $\ell$ as